-Child Restraint With A Cinching Latch Plate (CINCH) - (for versions/markets where provided)
+Installing A Child Restraint With A Cinching Latch Plate (CINCH) - If Equipped

 - 1. Place the child seat in the center of the seating position.
-For some second row seats, you may need to recline the seat and/or raise the head restraint to get a better fit.
-If the rear seat can be moved forward and rearward in the vehicle, you may wish to move it to its rear-most position to make room for the child seat.
-You may also move the front seat forward to allow more room for the car seat. - 2.
+For some second row seats, you may need to recline the seat and / or raise the head restraint to get a better fit. - 2.
 Next, pull enough of the seat belt webbing from the retractor to pass it through the belt path of the child restraint.
-Do not twist the belt webbing in the belt path. - 3.
-Slide the latch plate into the buckle until you hear a "click." - 4.
-Finally, pull up on any excess webbing to tighten the lap portion around the child restraint while you push the child restraint rearward and downward into the vehicle seat.
+Do not twist the belt webbing in the belt path.

-- 5. If the child restraint has a top tether strap and the seating position has a top tether anchorage, connect the tether strap to the anchorage and tighten the tether strap.
+- 3. Slide the latch plate into the buckle until you hear a "click." - 4.
+Finally, pull up on any excess webbing to tighten the lap portion around the child restraint while you push 2 the child restraint rearward and downward into the vehicle seat. - 5.
+If the child restraint has a top tether strap and the seating position has a top tether anchorage, connect the tether strap to the anchorage and tighten the tether strap.
 Refer to "Installing Child Restraints Using The Top Tether Anchorage" for directions to attach a tether anchor. - 6.
 Test that the child restraint is installed tightly by pulling back and forth on the child seat at the belt path.
-It should not move more than 25.4 mm in any direction.
+It should not move more than 1 inch (25.4 mm) in any direction.